KianaRen/Movie_Festival/README.md

 Depending on your hardware, it might take up to 20 minutes to initialise the database, as there are over 1 million SQL `INSERT` statements in `initdb.sql` to populate the entire database.

+After finish, webpage can be accessed through http://localhost:5173/.

 4. You should expect the following number of records for each of the entity if the setup is correct:
 ```
 mysql> SELECT 'directors' AS table_name, COUNT(*) AS `rows` FROM directors